ouster-lidar/ouster-ros/docs/migration-guide.rst

 These two topics are a duplicates of the ``/os_node/imu_packets`` and ``/os_node/lidar_packets``, which both have been renamed to  ``/ouster/imu_packets`` and ``/ouster/lidar_packets`` respectively.
-If you rely on these specific topics names in your integration then you could easily follow same steps described in the `Topic Renaming` section.
+If you rely on these specific topics names in your integration then you could easily follow same steps described in the `Topics Renaming`_ section.

 Services
 ========